dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ### Conditional compilation

-The code-behind file containing the event handlers for the `HandlerChanged` and `HandlerChanging` events is shown in the following example, which uses conditional compilation:
+The code-behind file containing the event handlers for the <xref:Microsoft.Maui.Controls.Element.HandlerChanged> and <xref:Microsoft.Maui.Controls.Element.HandlerChanging> events is shown in the following example, which uses conditional compilation:

 ```csharp
 #if ANDROID